dnl-rss/secureum-slot2-solidity101/01_contract.md

 | `view`      | ✅   | ⬜️     | ⬜️ |
 | `pure`      | ⬜️   | ⬜️     | ⬜️ |

+`pure` functions can neither read nor write to the contract state.

 Operations considered to modify the contract state include:
-- Writing to state Variables
+- Writing to state variables
 - Emitting events
 - Creating other contracts
-- `SELFDESTRUCT`
+- Calling `SELFDESTRUCT`
 - Sending Ether via calls
-- Calling any function not marked view or pure
+- Calling any function not marked `view` or `pure`
 - Using low-level calls
 - Using inline assembly containing certain opcodes

 Operations considered to read contract state include:
 - Reading from state variables
-- Accessing `address(this).balance` or `<address>.balance`
+- Accessing `address(this).balance` or another `<address>.balance`
-- Accessing any of the members of a block, tx, or msg (excluding msg.sig and msg.data)
+- Accessing any of the members of a `block`, `tx`, or `msg` (excluding `msg.sig` and `msg.data`)
-- Calling any function not marked pure
+- Calling any function not marked `pure`
 - Using inline assembly that contains certain opcodes

 #### 25. Function overloading

 A contract can have multiple functions of the same name but with different parameter types, this is called "overloading."

-Overloaded functions are selected by matching the function declarations in the current scope to the arguments supplied in the function call.
+Overloaded functions are selected by matching the function *call arguments* to the *declaration arguments* in the current scope.

 Return parameters are not taken into account.

-> This overloaded function `getSum()` can either be called with two integer parameters, `getSum(1,2)` returns 3, or with three integers, `getSum(1,2,3)` returns 6 `
+> This overloaded function `getSum()` can either be called with two or three integer parameters: `getSum(1,2)` or `getSum(1,2,3)`

 ```solidity
 // called if function receives two integer parameters